cool-mcu/cetalib/docs/mqttc.md

 const char ledControlTopic[] = "CETAIoTRobot/in/ledControl";
 const char *subscribeTopicIDs[] = {ledControlTopic};

-// A payload buffer to store the received message char subPayload[256];
+// A payload buffer to store the received subscription messages char subPayload[256];

 // Calculate the number of subscribe topics